Parta/smallbackendproject/README.md

 - Bonus points :
 - if you use the backbone validation plugin
-- if the graph is flexible for a different day format (weekly and monthly interval)
+- if the graph is flexible for a different day format (weekly or monthly interval)

 Cheers!